Juvenile Delinquency Intakes

 How is the region performing?

-In 2014, there were 40 juvenile delinquency intakes in the region per 10,000 juvenile residents, substantially below the state (excluding NYC) rate of 53.
-2014 was the sixth consecutive year in which the juvenile delinquency rate fell, and the rate in 2014 was 62% lower than in 2000.
-Orange had the lowest rate in 2014, at 32, and Ulster the highest, at 72.
-Dutchess and Orange were the counties that drove the regional decline, with delinquency rates down 62% and 78% respectively from 2000 to 2014.
-By contrast, Ulster's juvenile delinquency rate increased by almost 110% over the same period.
+IIn 2015, there were 29 juvenile delinquency intakes in the region per 10,000 juvenile residents, substantially below the state (excluding NYC) rate of 48.
+This was the seventh consecutive year in which the juvenile delinquency rate fell, and the rate in 2015 was 72% lower than in 2000.

 Notes about the data